Helping Hands of Georgetown | 'It really is a life-giving place'

 The dental clinic, which serves more than 500 patients a year, provides a vital service to many residents seeking assistance through the Tidelands Community Care Network who need dental services but don’t have the insurance or the money to cover it.
 More than 25 dentists volunteer in Helping Hands’ clinic and provided dental services to needy residents valued at $165,000 in 2017.

-“Helping Hands is a tremendous partner in the Tidelands Community Care Network providing so many needed, basic services to residents in our community,” said Linda Bonesteel, director of community health resources for Tidelands Health.
+“Helping Hands is a tremendous partner in the Tidelands Community Care Network providing so many needed, basic services to residents in our community,” said Kelly Kaminski, director of community health resources for Tidelands Health.
 “All the work the agency does is valuable, but the dental clinic especially is such an asset in our community.
 I’m not sure where these needy residents would go for basic dental care if it were not for Helping Hands.”

 Helping Hands was born out of partnerships.
 In 1989, leaders at 17 churches came together with a vision to better serve needy residents by pooling resources into one agency.
 Today, more than 40 churches support Helping Hands’ efforts.